zalando/postgres-operator/docs/reference/cluster_manifest.md

   the Persistent Volumes for the spilo pods in the StatefulSet will be owned and writable by the group ID specified.
 This will override the **spilo_fsgroup** operator parameter.
 This is required to run Spilo as a non-root process, but requires a custom spilo image.
+Note the FSGroup of a Pod cannot be changed without recreating a new Pod.

 * **enableMasterLoadBalancer**
   boolean flag to override the operator defaults (set by the